Leo Amino: The Visible and the Invisible

 Edited with text by Genji Amino

-Texts by Julie Amino, Aruna D'Souza, Wayne Koestenbaum, Lucy R. Lippard, Susette Min, Neferti Tadiar, Mary Whitten, Ronaldo V. Wilson, and Karen Yamashita
+Texts by Julie Amino, Aruna D'Souza, Wayne Koestenbaum, Lucy R. Lippard, Susette Min, Neferti X. M. Tadiar, Mary Whitten, Ronaldo V. Wilson, and Karen Yamashita

 Chronology by Genji Amino and Christina Hiromi Hobbs